 Crossway has released several new products with this strategy in mind.
 Their Reader’s Bible provides an outstanding reading experience.
 It’s a Bible designed to read and reread over a lifetime.
 If your goal is to let God’s Word wash over your heart and mind day by day, free from distractions, this Bible is an excellent choice.

 Additionally, Crossway is releasing the 6-Volume Reader’s Bible, which I recently had the chance to preview.
 This Bible is any book lover’s dream come true.
 Well-constructed with thick, quality paper and a strong binding, it has already boosted my enjoyment of reading the Bible.

 One last reading Bible I own and love is the Cambridge Clarion Reference Bible.
 This Bible includes chapters, verses, and headings, but has a beautiful layout perfect for readers.
 Like the Bibles mentioned above, it’s a beautiful resource I use regularly.

 3. Hearing and Reading God’s Word

-One of my biggest struggles in reading God’s word is keeping my mind focused on the message.
+One of my biggest struggles in reading God’s Word is keeping my mind focused on the message.
 My mind often wonders to the many things I have to do or decisions I need to make.

-An upgrade that seems to have solved this problem is listening to the Scriptures as I read them.
+An upgrade to my morning devotions that seems to have solved this problem is listening to the Scriptures as I read them.
 I listen to an Audio Bible on my phone while I read the words in a physical Bible.
 This change has helped me keep my attention on what I’m reading.
 There is something about reading and hearing God’s word at the same time that has almost completely eliminated my wandering thoughts during these times.